 Rocky DEM works with both a fracture subdivision algorithm and a breakage energy probability function, which itself is based upon a well-established model in the industry (JKMRC Ab-T10).
 This breakage model uses arbitrary-shaped convex polyhedrons and can preserve both mass and volume during the breakage process.
 Also, it treats every particle as a single entity that can be broken into fragments instantaneously based upon the breakage force and/or energy values defined.

 Tavares Breakage Model

 The Tavares breakage model is an extension of Rocky DEM’s original Ab-T10 breakage model.
-It has been validated via single-particle testing and the results have been documented in a number of peer-reviewed journal publications over the last 20 years.
+It has been validated via single-particle testing, and the results have been documented in many peer-reviewed publications over the last 20 years.

-This model focuses on fracture by low-energy stressing.
-This event is relevant for the simulation of a number of unit operations in particulate materials processing and handling, where particles are often subject to a complex series of loading events.
+This model focuses on fracture by low-energy stressing, which helps in simulating many unit operations in particulate materials processing and handling, where particles are often subject to a complex series of loading events.

 Tavares’s breakage model describes the progressive growth of crack-like damage that ultimately leads to the fracture of a particle under stresses significantly lower than those required for breakage in a first event.